老澳门六合彩开奖记录

 Playas here range from rowdy hangs to remote strips seemingly untouched by human hands.
 If you want amenities like bathrooms, showers, lifeguards and chair rentals, look for a balneario, which denotes government upkeep.
 But don鈥檛 overlook those far-flung shores hiding behind mangrove marshlands or below limestone cliffs.
 These secluded spots earn Puerto Rico its nickname La Isla del Encanto (the Island of Enchantment).

-This guide to Puerto Rico's best beaches starts with those along the north coast, then heads east to Culebra and Vieques, the west coast
+This guide to Puerto Rico's best beaches starts with those along the north coast, then heads east to Culebra and Vieques, followed by the west coast and the south coast.

 People relaxing under sunshades on a sandy palm-lined beach